FAQs

 As part of the Council’s challenge and review process, final decisions are not implemented until they clear a 5-day 'call-in' period.
 'Call-in' is a mechanism which allows for executive decisions made, but not yet implemented, to be subject to further consideration by the Overview and Scrutiny Committee.
 Executive decisions can be made by the Cabinet as a collective, by individual councillors or delegated to Chief Officers.

 When executive decisions are published, there is a period of 5 working days when councillors can 'call-in' to challenge or review the decision.
 The Local Government Act 2000 requires all councils to have such a process in place.
 The use of 'call-in' varies by local authority.
-BCP Council's 'call-in' procedure is set out in the constitution at Item 4 'Procedure Rules'.
+BCP Council's 'call-in' procedure is set out in the constitution at Item 4 'Procedure Rules(External link)'.